DataMedSci/beprof/README.rst

 Beam Profile Analysing Tools

-Library provides methods to work with Beam Profiles which are sets of points (might be 2-D or 3-D also with extra metadata) sorted by one of coordinates. cd beprof is based on nparray class from numpy, and it provides numerous tools for different computations and data analysis.
+Library provides methods to work with Beam Profiles which are sets of points (2-D with optional metadata) sorted by one of coordinates. cd beprof is based on nparray class from numpy, and it provides numerous tools for different computations and data analysis.